David-Ramalho/Local-AI-project/README.md

 # 🚀 Build Your Own Local AI Assistant with Docker, Ollama & Open-WebUI

 Set up your own **private ChatGPT-like assistant** locally using Ollama, Docker, and Open-WebUI.
-This guide walks you through a proven, no-nonsense setup in just 6 steps—tested on both Windows and Linux.
+This guide walks you through a proven, no-nonsense setup in just 6 steps—tested for windows based.

 ---